lsds/sgx-lkl/tools/gdb/README.md

 ### How to setup and run:
-The SGX-LKL gdb version has a dependancy on the OE SDK installation.
+The SGX-LKL gdb version has a dependency on the OE SDK installation.

 #### Source the openenclaverc file (Required)

-Before the SGX-LKL gdb setup, you need to source the `openenclaverc` file to setup environment variables.
+Before using SGX-LKL gdb, if you haven't installed Open Enclave in its default location (/opt/openenclave), you need to source the `openenclaverc` file to setup environment variables.
 The `openenclaverc` file can be found in the `share/openenclave` subdirectory of the OE SDK installation destination.

 You can use `.` in Bash to `source`: